Travel loyalty programs in the past

 Why are travel loyalty programs growing?

 The answer is the hard work of travel agents who are using new technology on behalf of businesses to be able to provide them with the greatest cost savings through the use of their loyalty programs.
-Travel agencies also help to combine flights and hotels together to be able to bundle and save on behalf of the business that continue to use the same airlines regularly.
+Travel agencies also help to combine flights and hotels together to be able to bundle and save on behalf of the business that continues to use the same airlines regularly.
 Greater flexibility on how you can earn and spend your points have all contributed to the growing field of travel loyalty programs and are likely to do so for years to come.

 So what is the role of technology in all of this?

 Technology is the main reason why these travel loyalty programs have reinvented themselves.
-They provided information not only about the new tech traveler’s behavior, but also about his preferences and habits.
+They provided information not only about the new tech traveler’s behavior but also about his preferences and habits.
 Travel agents and airlines have now the necessary data to provide what it knows the customer actually wants, whether it is air miles or redeemed vouchers in business partners, they can now improve their clients’ travel experience and try to earn their loyalty with a more suitable service offer.

 Check out the Slideshare presentation: